41012/pfms-support/README.md

 PFMS Support - Setup
 =========================

+**PREREQUISITE:**

+- On Azure ROS2 and an workspace have been setup.
-**PREREQUISITE:** you have installed ROS2 and created a workspace as per instructions on canvas in week 00
+- On your own device install ROS2 and created a workspace as per instructions on [canvas](https://canvas.uts.edu.au/courses/30581/pages/customising-linux-install-for-pfms?wrap=1).

+Installation:

-On Azure we have installed pfms support packages.
-For your own devices refer [INSTALLATION](INSTALLATION.md)
+- On Azure we have installed pfms support packages.
+- For your own devices refer [INSTALLATION](INSTALLATION.md)

-If you get stuck in install there is a [Frequently Asked Questions - FAQ](./FAQ.md)
+If you get stuck in install or behaviour or running is odd there is a [Frequently Asked Questions - FAQ](./FAQ.md)

 ## Running Simulator